LifeScopeLabs/lifescopelabs.github.io/md/lifescope-index.md

 ## Single App Architecture

-The [LIFESCOPE App](https://lifescopelabs.github.io/app.html) is  to search, explore, and curate your personal data in various views.
+The [LIFESCOPE App](https://lifescopelabs.github.io/app.html) is a full viewer of the API allowing users to search, explore, and curate your personal data in various views.
 Explore data with various views (Feed, List, Map, Gallery, Timeline, [Virtual Reality, Augmented Reality](https://lifescopelabs.github.io/xr.html).
 Let the app look and [listen to you](https://lifescopelabs.github.io/voice.html).
 Speak questions about yourself or record and automatically respond.

 Curate your data with saved searches and hashtags.
 See [reports and data visualizations](https://lifescopelabs.github.io/ai.html).
 Get smart notifications with machine learning.
 Explore people from your history.
 People are represented as related contacts and history across services.

-Single-page Universal web app built on Nuxt and Vue.js.
+Th eapp is a Single-page Universal web app built on Nuxt and Vue.js.
 Desktop/mobile reactive design interface with javascript extensions.
-Written with plugin framework such as location tracking, WebXR and Web Speech.
+Written with plugin framework with such as location tracking, WebXR and Web Speech.
 Should be containerizable inside a universal app framework like Cordova (iOS, Android, Mac, Win).

 The current LIFESCOPE codebases are hosted on Amazon Web Services to power the web platform.